 At the end of our tour, we were dropped off at the Alaska Sealife Center to see all the native animals here.
 They also do rescues of them.
 The cutest were the Puffins, which we could be 3 feet away from while they sat on rocks, or swam in the water.
 Alaska Sealife Center

-Final stop was at the Mile 0 point where the Iditarod dog sled race starts here in town.
+Final stop was at the Mile 0 point where the Iditarod dog sled race use to start here in town.
+Later it moved further inland.
 Now we'll know what it looks like next time we see the race being started.
 Iditarod Dog Sled Seward

 Tomorrow we'll be out all day again on a small ship with Kenai Fjords Tours, that will take us out to see whales, sea life, a glacier, and more of the national park from a water view.
 Yes, there are still whales out this time of year.